Versatile, accurate & easy to use, a circular saw is the right power tool for straight lines, cross cuts & bevels.

-When choosing a circular saw there’s plenty to consider.
 Blade size, power, weight, speed, accuracy, safety and ease of use are all important.
-Then comes, alignment guides, motor type, braking and durability.
-These 11 aspects are the key decision-making factors we use to assess and compare circular saws.
+Then comes, alignment, guides, motor type, braking and durability.
+These 12 aspects are the key factors we use to review and compare circular saws.

 The blade diameter and saw design define the cutting depth.
 Generally, deeper is better although a bigger saw is usually more expensive and heavier.
 A small saw can also be considered, safer.
 They’re certainly easier to handle.

 The Hychika is the best budget mini circular saw you can buy.
-Versatile, safe and easy to use – this is a great addition to any tool kit.
-It comes with a range of accessories and gets a big thumbs up from owners.
+Versatile, safe and easy to use, it comes with a range of accessories, making it a good and affordable addition to any tool kit.

 Supplied with three blades, this circular saw is designed to handle wood, plastic, aluminium and ceramics (tiles), out of the box.
 The benefit of using the right blade for the right material cannot be overstated.
 And getting a full set of blades in one purchase is both convenient & good value for money.